JohnKu2020/jk_tcpdf/README.md

 # jk_tcpdf
 If you need make markers with another color, you're on right page!
+* Coloring is at 20px both width and height of the QR.

 Just find in your tcpdf folder file tcpdf.php
 Then find line: